A simple formula for the $x$-$y$ symplectic transformation in topological recursion: Simplification of the functional relation

-\subsection{A further combinatorial Interpretation}
+\subsection{A further combinatorial interpretation}

 The formula \eqref{ThmEq} of Theorem \ref{Thm:main} and the examples have shown that each graph $\Gamma\in \G_n$ can generate several terms through the exponential included in the operator $\hat{O}(x(y))$ and/or the formal expansion of $S(\hbar u \partial_x)$.
 We will now provide a new set of graphs, which will capture the entire structure term by term.
-In other words, each of the graphs defined in Definition \ref{def:graphnew} will generate exactly one term in the functional relation. \begin{definition} Let $\mathcal{G}_{n}^{(g)}$ be the set of decorated connected bicoloured graph $\Gamma$ with $n$ $\bigcirc$-vertices and $\bullet$-vertices, such that the following holds: \begin{itemize} \item[-] the $\bigcirc$-vertices are labelled from $1,...,n$ \item[-] associate an integer $h_j\geq 0$ to any edge \item[-] associate an integer $g_i\geq 0$ to any $\bullet$-vertex \item[-] edges are only connecting $\bullet$-vertices with $\bigcirc$-vertices \item[-] $\bullet$-vertices have negative Euler-characteristic, i.e. $\chi=2-g_i-\sum_{j}(h_j+1)\leq 0$, where $g_i$ is the associated integer of the $\bullet$-vertex and $h_j$ the associated integers of the adjacent edges \item[-] $g=\sum_ig_i+\sum_jh_j+b_1$, where $b_1$ is the first Betti number of $\Gamma$ \end{itemize} For a graph $\Gamma\in \mathcal{G}^{(g)}_{n}$, let $r_{i}(\Gamma)$ be the valence of the $i^{\text{th}}$ $\bigcirc$-vertex.
+In other words, each of the graphs defined in Definition \ref{def:graphnew} will generate exactly one term in the functional relation. \begin{definition} Let $\mathcal{G}_{n}^{(g)}$ be the set of decorated connected bicoloured graphs $\Gamma$ with $\bigcirc$-vertices and $\bullet$-vertices, where the number of $\bigcirc$-vertices is $n$.
+A graph $\Gamma$ satisfies the following conditions: \begin{itemize} \item[-] the $\bigcirc$-vertices are labelled from $1,...,n$ \item[-] associate an integer $h_j\geq 0$ to any edge \item[-] associate an integer $g_i\geq 0$ to any $\bullet$-vertex \item[-] edges are only connecting $\bullet$-vertices with $\bigcirc$-vertices \item[-] no 1-valent $\bullet$-vertices with $g_j=0$ and adjacent edge with $h=0$ is permitted, where $g_i$ is the associated integer of the $\bullet$-vertex and $h$ the associated integer of the adjacent edge \item[-] $g=\sum_ig_i+\sum_jh_j+b_1$, where $b_1$ is the first Betti number of $\Gamma$ \end{itemize} For a graph $\Gamma\in \mathcal{G}^{(g)}_{n}$, let $r_{i}(\Gamma)$ be the valence of the $i^{\text{th}}$ $\bigcirc$-vertex.